Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing

 Industry in Turmoil

 The airline industry has been turned upside down with this pandemic, and the impact has left a path of destruction in its wake.
 Airline manufacturers are dealing with cancelled orders and deferred deliveries, which has already caused tens of thousands of layoffs.
-The airlines themselves have cut back on schedules, parked airplanes, and are trying to survive the financial nightmare of seeing business drop by 95 percent at the height of the pandemic.
-In the early days of the pandemic the planes that were flying were in some cases virtually empty, and although passenger traffic is slowly coming back as 2021 comes to an end, it could be years before it returns to pre-pandemic levels.
+The airlines themselves have cut back on schedules, parked airplanes, and are trying to survive the financial nightmare that saw business drop by 95 percent at the height of the pandemic.
+In the early days of the pandemic the planes that were flying were in some cases virtually empty, and although passenger traffic is slowly coming back as 2021 comes to an end, it could be another year or so before it returns to pre-pandemic levels.

 Staying Safe on the Plane

-As of right now, many airlines are trying to keep passengers apart by keeping the middle seat empty and blocking off certain seats.
+During the height of the pandemic many airlines were trying to keep passengers apart by keeping the middle seat empty and blocking off certain seats.
 This policy has for the most part been relaxed with the advent of the vaccine.
-You should still expect to wear a mask on the airplane (mandatory on some airlines) and as many airlines are cutting food and beverage service, you should come prepared with your own snacks.
+You should still expect to wear a mask on the airplane (mandatory on some airlines) and as many airlines are cutting back on food and beverage service, you should come prepared with your own snacks.
 You may also want to consider wearing eye goggles, as virus droplets entering the eyes can also cause infection.
 Thoroughly wiping down your armrest, tray table, and seat buckle with disinfectant wipes is also a good idea.